Web3-Builders-Alliance/TheoInTech_Sol_Q423/capstone-daocre8/README.md

 - Actual cNFT minting for creators and backers is yet to be implemented
 - Connection and token-gating between the cNFT and the project DAO owned by a creator is yet to be established
 - Connection and token-gating between the cNFT and the project DAO's reward funded by a backer is yet to be established
+- Release of funds once milestone is voted positively after the voting period is not yet implemented

 ## Accounts / Addresses & Links